Mar 7, 2024 | Concentration Camp

 Forced labor: Their activities included heavy working farm labor such as brick making, sewing clothes or a construction site of any SS special projects.

-Extermination: Although Sachsenhausen did not kraal itself as an extermination camp like the popular Auschwitz, thousands of prisoners died because of hard core condition, medical experimentations, and constant torture.
+Extermination: Although Sachsenhausen was not classified as an extermination camp like the infamous Auschwitz, thousands of prisoners still died.
+They perished due to harsh conditions, medical experiments, and constant torture.

 2. Life Inside the Camp